-Of note, the Sapin II law requires companies and presidents, directors and managers of companies with more than 500 employees and annual gross revenues exceeding €100 million to implement an anticorruption compliance programme containing a variety of components, including a code of conduct, accounting controls, and training programmes for high-risk employees.
-The law also established the French anti-corruption agency (AFA), which has expanded enforcement powers beyond those of the Central Service for the Prevention of Corruption, the former agency responsible for enforcement of the laws.
+Of note, the Sapin II Law requires companies and presidents, directors and managers of companies with more than 500 employees and annual gross revenues exceeding €100 million to implement an anti-corruption compliance programme containing a variety of components, including a code of conduct, accounting controls and training programmes for highrisk employees.
+The Law also established the French anti-corruption agency (AFA), which has expanded enforcement powers beyond those of the Central Service for the Prevention of Corruption, the former agency responsible for enforcement of the laws.
 Among other things, the AFA will be in charge of:

-- · assisting in preventing and detecting corruption; - verifying that companies that are required to adopt compliance programmes have such programmes in place; - · reporting possible violations of the law to prosecutors; and - overseeing corporate monitorships.
+- assisting in preventing and detecting corruption; - verifying that companies that are required to adopt compliance programmes have such programmes in place; - reporting possible violations of the law to prosecutors; and - overseeing corporate monitorships.

-In a new development within the French legal system, the Sapin II law also created a new mechanism for resolving certain corporate criminal proceedings; primarily those involving financial crimes, including cases of domestic and foreign corruption.
-These judicial public interest agreements (CJIPs) have frequently been compared to US-style DPAs.
+In a new development within the French legal system, the Sapin II Law also created a new mechanism for resolving certain corporate criminal proceedings known as judicial agreements in the public interest (CJIPs), primarily those involving financial crimes, including cases of domestic and foreign corruption.
+CJIPs have frequently been compared to US-style deferred prosecution agreements (DPAs).
 Although cooperating companies will have to agree to the facts enumerated in a CJIP, they will not be required to admit guilt.
-Under a CJIP, companies can be fined an amount equal to the benefit secured through the illicit activity, up to 30 per cent of the company's average revenue for the past three years.
+Under a CJIP, companies can be fined an amount equal to the benefit secured through the illicit activity, up to 30 per cent of the company's average revenue for the previous three years.